LibraryOfCongress/bagger/bagger_stndalone_win/README.txt

 The Project Profile format is subject to change in the future releases.

-3. Running the stand-alone version of Bagger on Windows
+3. Running Bagger on Windows

 You need to have Java SE Runtime Environment 6 or later version installed on the Windows system.
-To run the Bagger application, go to the folder bagger_stndalone_win.
-Double click on the file bagger_stndalone.bat, or select Start->Run->Browse... then navigate to the bagger_stndalone.bat file and select Open and then Ok in the Run dialog window.
-To create a shortcut on your desktop, select the bagger_stndalone.bat file and select the right mouse button.
+To run the Bagger application, go to the folder bagger2.1.1.
+Double click on the file bagger.bat, or select Start->Run->Browse... then navigate to the bagger.bat file and select Open and then Ok in the Run dialog window.
+To create a shortcut on your desktop, select the bagger.bat file and select the right mouse button.
 Select Send to->Desktop (create shortcut)

+4. Running Bagger in Unix/Linux

+You need to have Java SE Runtime Environment 6 or later version installed on the Unix/Linux system.
+To run the Bagger application, go to the folder bagger2.1.1.
+Execute ./bagger.sh

-4. Setting JAVA_HOME
+5. Setting JAVA_HOME

 The Bagger Application needs to access the Java Runtime Environment (i.e. JRE 6) on the user's machine.

 The JAVA_HOME environmnet variable needs to be set in the bagger_stndalone.bat (i.e. Windows) or bagger_stndalone.sh (UNIX/LINUX) file as follows:

-i) WINDOWS (File name has space)
+i) WINDOWS (File Path has space)

 SET JAVA_HOME="C:\Program Files\Java\jre1.6.0_07\bin"
 %JAVA_HOME%\java.exe -jar bagger.jar -Xms512m -classpath spring-beans-2.5.1.jar;bagger.jar